pranavramachandra1/cdm-frontend/backend_api.md

 **Status Codes:**
 - 200: Recurring status toggled successfully
-- 400: Unable to toggle recurring status
+- 400: Unable to toggle complete on task
 - 404: Task not found
+- 500: An unexpected error occurred

 ### PATCH `/tasks/toggle-priority/{task_id}`
 **Purpose:** Toggles the priority status of a task.